SolidLabResearch/lit-solid-login/README.md

 <solid-login />
 ```

-Best to have a look at `demo/index.html` to see how we do it now.
+Best to have a look at the code in the folder `demo` to see how we do it now.

 ## Options